Carie Lemack, 36, gave up long ago trying to make sense of the Sept. 11 attacks that killed her mother, Judy Larocque.

 "That's not possible," Lemack says.

-But she says she will never quit trying to prevent that kind of tragedy from ever happening again.
+But she says she will never quit trying to prevent that kind of tragedy from happening again.

 Ten years after her mother's unfathomable death, Lemack is on a mission that's taken her down a road she also never could have imagined.